 Interest in methods of internal insulation has been growing in recent years, especially in connection with the

-renovation of historic buildings.
+.
 Installing insulation materials on the inner surface of walls gives rise to a different set of questions than those that apply in the case of external insulation – a subject that Fitz and her team also deal with regularly.
 “We have developed a new laboratory technique specifically for investigating vapor transport mechanisms in capillary-active insulating materials.
 It enables us to characterize the materials’ hygrothermal performance under environmental conditions that correspond closely to those encountered when the product is used as internal insulation in real buildings,” says Fitz.
 The first step involves preparing small test samples of the material to be tested.
 A sealant is then applied around all four edges of each sample and to its rear surface.
 The rear face of the sample is affixed to a cooling element, which serves to bring its temperature down to below the dew point of the indoor air.
 The front surface is exposed to the controlled environment of the climate chamber.
 As water vapor moves by diffusion from the air in the climate chamber toward the rear of the sample, the water content increases, especially in the cooled area at the back.
 The molecules of water vapor are captured by the pores in the material.
 Above a certain level of humidity, the fluid transport mechanism in the capillaries begins to take effect, acting in the reverse direction to the diffusion process.
 Capillaries are pore-like structures with a very small internal diameter, in which the so-called surface effects are more pronounced than in larger pores.
 Water rises in capillaries as a result of surface tension; it also condenses more easily because its boiling point is lower in a capillary.
 The opposing action of the fluid transport mechanism in the capillaries causes less moisture to accumulate in the material; if the capillary action is strong enough, the diffusion process into the material can even be halted entirely.
 To determine how much moisture a sample has absorbed, and how it is distributed inside the material, the scientists weigh the samples at regular intervals throughout the test and scan them in a magnetic resonance imager.
 Finally, a hygrothermal simulation is carried out to determine the fluid transport characteristics.

 Fitz cites one of the many reasons why the question of moisture transport is so important: “When an external wall is insulated on the inner surface, it receives less heat from inside the building.
 If it rains, the wall gets wet – just as it did when there was no insulation – only now it is unable to dry out as easily as before and retains more moisture.
 This can lead to various undesirable consequences such as frost damage or algal growth.”
 The ability to transport moisture is often a decisive factor in the choice of building materials.
 Another important parameter used to evaluate the hygrothermal performance of building materials is water vapor permeability, because this determines their drying rate.
 Consequently, another of the important tasks that the scientists in the laboratories of the Hygrothermics department at Fraunhofer IBP are regularly called on to carry out is conducting tests to establish the water vapor diffusion resistance coefficient of building materials.
 This coefficient represents the water vapor diffusion resistance of a particular material compared with that of air at normal atmospheric pressure.